-These include keyword research, on-page SEO, link building, and so on.
-By investing in these skills, you’ll increase your product’s visibility to searchers.
+Marketing skills for SEO include keyword research, on-page SEO, link building, and so on.
+By investing in these skills, you’ll increase your profits.

 Over the years, social media has become one of the most popular platforms for interactions.
 Apart from interacting with friends, users also interact with businesses.

 For instance, GlobalWebIndex revealed that 54% of social browsers use social media to research products.

 Some popular social media channels for businesses today are:

 Having said that, different channels have different audience demographics and best practices.
 First of all, your business has to decide on the best social media channels to get results.